opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ### Include/exclude work packages from a specific project or subproject

 It is possible to display the work packages from more than one project.
-To include, or exclude such work packages, use the **Include projects** dialog, where you can select/unselect the appropriate projects and sub-projects.
-To automatically include all subprojects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog.
+To include, or exclude such work packages, use the **Include projects** button on top of the work packages list view, where you can select/unselect the appropriate projects and sub-projects you want to add.
+To automatically include all sub-projects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog.

 ![work-package-filter-include-projects](work-package-filter-include-projects.png)

 To view all work packages across all projects you could select everything, or use the [global work package list](../../projects/#global-work-packages-list).

-### Filtering by ID or work package name
+### Filter by ID or work package name

 If you want to [create a work package view](#save-work-package-views) with only specific work packages you can use the filter "ID".
 By entering the ID or subject of work packages you can select them.
 Another use case would be to *exclude* specific work packages (e.g. you want to display all milestones but one).
 Therefore, use the "is not" option next to the filter's name on the left.

 ![filtering-by-work-package-id](filtering-by-work-package-id.png)

-### Filtering for assignees or assigned groups
+### Filter for assignees or assigned groups

 There are several options to filter for the assignee of a work package.
 You can choose one of these filters: